DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 > Identification information: information that allows the geospatial dataset to be uniquely identified and distinguished from other datasets (e.g., name of the dataset, keywords, basic description and geographic extents) and assists in cataloging the geospatial dataset.
-> * *Data quality information*: information that could include completeness of the data set, processes used to create and maintain it, and the amount of validation or verification performed on the dataset.
+> * *Data quality information*: information that could include completeness of the dataset, processes used to create and maintain it, and the amount of validation or verification performed on the dataset.
 > * *Spatial data representation information*: information that could include precision and accuracy of vector geometry or the resolution of raster data.
 > * *Non-spatial (attribute or tabular) data information*: information about the attribute data associated with features in geospatial data in vector format, or attribute data associated with cells of geospatial data in raster format.
 This could include the meaning of attribute names, valid values, domain or range for attribute values, and method used to collect and update attribute values.
 > * *Distribution information*: information that can be used to govern the distribution of the geospatial dataset, including the identity of the organization creating and maintaining the dataset, and date the dataset was published or made available to the public.